-Urban Studies - Urban Development
+Urban Studies - Development Track

 The urban landscape has dramatically changed in the last twenty years.
 The urban core has become diverse.
 Modern, postmodern and premodern thinkers occupy the same neighborhood space.
 Ethnicity is no longer the litmus to determine like groups as the nations of the world have mixed while finding a home in the cities of the world.
 There is also a notable trend in socioeconomic diversity as gentrification takes hold: lower and upper class dwelling together in close proximity.
 This diversity calls for an expanded response: traditional church-centered, relief-oriented ministry has grown to include church-based, Not for Profit (NFP) and For Profit (FP) organizations as vehicles of ministry.
 These expanded ministries require legal, fiscal and administrative acumen outside that of traditional pastoral ministry.
 Service in the urban core requires more content and skills than are currently offered by traditional ‘urban ministry’ programs.
 In order to be well-poised, competent and agile practitioners in the urban context, our graduates develop the skills necessary to lead urban congregations and also to establish and administrate church-based nonprofit ministries, as the needs grow greater and the resources more meager.
 Our graduates will move at ease in the cross-cultural ethos of the World Class City.

 The Urban Studies major has been developed based upon two key components: the Urban Studies Core and a specialty track: Urban Ministry or Urban Development.
 The Urban Studies Core provides foundational concepts and experiences for a lifetime of service in a World Class City.
 Additionally, the structure of the Urban Studies Core seeks to develop an atmosphere of collegiality between the specialty tracks that enhances the opportunity to deploy robust, multidimensional ministries.
 The tracks allow the student to specialize in the type of service pursued.